jimiejosh/spay/README.md

 You'll find it easy to implement.

 That's it.
-You should now be ready to use Vgniter!
+You should now be ready to use Spay!

 ## Localization
-Vgniter defaults to English
+Spay defaults to English